 - It is mainly used to display the code snippet into the web browser.

-- This tag styles its element to match computer’s default text format.
+- This tag styles its element to match the computer’s default text format.

 - The web browsers by default use a monospace font family for displaying <code< tags element content.